MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-resource-group-management.md

     - [Azure Function](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) to deploy a Function app to Azure.
 - [Azure CLI](/cli/azure/install-azure-cli) installed to your local machine.

 While the source code is written with TypeScript, the source code is simple.
-If you are comfortable with modern JavaScript, the code in this article series will be familiar to you.
+If you are comfortable with modern JavaScript, the code will be familiar to you.

 ## Application architecture